Online Jobs At Home In The Philippines.

 Sam Was Being Fleeced By Employees Working For Themselves On Sam’s Dime.

-The scheme as simple.
-An unscrupulous employee would contav=ct a resident on a monthly subscription plan and offer to provide the same service as before for half or less of the monthly subscription price … as long as the customer paid the driver directly for the service.
+The scheme was simple.
+An unscrupulous employee would contact a resident already on a monthly subscription plan and offer to provide the same service as before for half or less of the monthly subscription price … as long as the customer paid the driver directly for the service.

 Such a great deal.
 Many former clients jumped at the chance to save money, not realizing they were actually participating in a crime … receiving stolen goods.
 Sam’s honestly provided goods and services.

 Long Story Short

 Working with the information provided by the tracking units and Sam’s existing accounting system (which he already controlled remotely from his new home in the Philippines), Sam and the purchasing employee/manager fired a couple of cheating drivers.